 For XML files, besides viewing the captions in the Captions panel, the captions are also viewable from a text editor.

 Premiere Pro supports embedding into and decoding from the following file formats:

 Premiere Pro allows editors to create Open Captions, also known as subtitles, which are captions burned into the video stream (as opposed to Closed Captions which can be toggled on or off by the viewer).
 Users can create new Open Captions or import caption formatted XML and SRT files.
 In the Captions panel, you can create caption blocks, add text, and change the text formatting (color, size, position and background color).

 You can export Open Captions as Open Caption formatted SRT and XML files and also convert single stream sidecar and embedded single stream files to Open Caption in Premiere Pro.
 This includes embedded MOV and MXF caption files.
 Using the value area next to Size you can make changes by mouse-down right/left interaction, or numerical input.

-- Use the Select Font Family and Select Font Weight to change the font type and characteristics.
+- Select > Font Family > Font Weight to change the font type and characteristics.

-- To change the the text and background text box color of Open Captions use a color picker eyedropper, or by clicking on the Color Picker to the left of it.
+- To change the text and background text box color of Open Captions use a color picker eyedropper, or by clicking the Color Picker to the left of it.

 Learn how to add subtitles (open captions) to your video with flexible options for font color, size, and position.
 (Watch, 7 min)